12q1/local_docs/words/bipolar.md

 - **Relating to [[both]] polar regions**
 - **Relating to a bipole**
 - **Relating to or having [[bipolar]] disorder.**
-- **Of or relating to an international system in which two states wield most of the cultural, economic, and political influence.**
+- **Of or relating to an international system in which two states wield most of the [[cultural]], economic, and political influence.**
 ---
 ---